 Students are required to complete program specific consent forms, where applicable.
 To access the forms, students need to visit the WIL Document Services Community in myConestoga and click on the Consent Forms tab.

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
+There are specific bursaries available each term for CE students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
-There are bursaries available to Continuing Education students.
 To be considered for an award, complete the General Application available through your Student Portal.
 Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
 Visit the Student Financial Services on Conestoga's website.